 Permisi (per-mee-see) / excuse me

 Say this Indonesian phrase before initiating interaction with someone and you’ll get their attention.
 ‘Permisi’ also works when you get in someone’s way in a crowded tourist destination.

 Terima kasih (te-ree-ma ka-seeh) / thank you

-There’s no favour small enough that doesn’t deserve a ‘terima kasih’.
+There’s no favour too small to deserve a ‘terima kasih’.
 Whether a local has helped you with directions or after receiving your goods in a local shop, say this phrase with a smile.

 Ya – Tidak (ya – tee-dak) / yes – no

 These simple affirmative and negative words can go a long way when responding to anything, be it a generous offer for goods or services or an invitation for drinks.